 Impact on Personal Property and Other Assets

 An IRS bank levy can extend beyond just freezing your bank accounts; it can also affect other assets.
-An accounts receivable levy, for instance, directs your clients to pay their debts to the IRS instead of to you.
+An accounts receivable levy, for instance, directs your clients to pay their debts to the IRS instead of to you, and the IRS may even levy a business account for personal taxes in certain situations.
 This can have a significant impact on your cash flow and business operations.
+A levy on a business account can disrupt payroll, vendor payments, and day-to-day operations.

 Providing detailed information about your income and expenses can demonstrate financial hardship and help in getting a levy released.
 The IRS will release a levy if it determines that the levy is causing immediate economic hardship.
+In such cases, showing that the levy is causing immediate economic hardship can support a release request.
 Including accurate financial information is vital to support your claim when submitting forms for levy release.

 Social Security Benefits